MoayedAljaddawi24/assignment-3/README.md

 - Resilient UX: cached results (`sessionStorage`, 10‑minute window), loading spinner, friendly status text, and retry button for failures.
 - Repository cards display description, language, star count, last updated date, and a CTA to open the repo in a new tab.

+#### Favorites-Driven Project Browser
+- Each portfolio project can be marked as a **favorite** via a toggle button stored in `localStorage`.
+- The new **“Favorites only”** control layers onto existing filters/search, demonstrating richer state + multi-step logic.
+- Favorite buttons expose accessible state (`aria-pressed`, icon swap), and the empty-state messaging adapts based on whether the filter is active.

 #### State & UX Enhancements
 - Global navigation now links to the GitHub section for faster access.
+- Project favorites persist between visits, and the favorites-only toggle combines with filters/search for complex browsing logic.
 - Controls maintain their state; cached responses keep the UI usable while offline or rate-limited.
 - Shared utility styles (`.btn-sm`, `.visually-hidden`, `.muted`, `.eyebrow`, `.spinner`) keep the new section consistent with the rest of the site.